 We share a vision of making cities more youthful, globally.
 Youthful cities are more connected, more open, more dynamic, more inventive, more curious, and more playful places.
 Places like that benefit us all.

 To do this, we start by gathering good data.
 We bring together young people to spark dialogue and generate insights, and then we work towards positive action.
 Learn more about our work in Our Solutions.

 Keep up to date with all things Youthful Cities by following us on social media and joining our newsletter.

-Youthful Cities is located on the traditional territory of the Wendat, Anishnaabe, Haudenosaunee, Mississaugas of the New Credit.
-Our team works remotely all over Turtle Island.
+Youthful Cities’ head office is located on the traditional territory of the Wendat, Anishnaabe, Haudenosaunee, Mississaugas of the New Credit.

 We are committed to making more equitable data that recognizes the history of Indigenous people in Canada.
 We are learning and unlearning through deep listening and reflection to move forward with data collection that is representative and just.

 Youthful Cities asked young people around the world to help define the word “youthful”.
 We received an amazing set of descriptors — connected, dynamic, open, curious, inventive, and playful.
 These words became the values that we operate on to amplify the power of young people.